camit001/Python-In-30-Days/Day_03_Operators/03_Operators.md

 ### Comparison Operators

-In programming we compare values, we use comparison operators to compare two values.
+In programming, we use comparison operators to compare two values.
 We check if a value is greater or less or equal to other value.
-The following table shows Python comparison operators which was taken from [w3shool](https://www.w3schools.com/python/python_operators.asp).
+The following table shows Python comparison operators which was taken from [W3Schools](https://www.w3schools.com/python/python_operators.asp).

 **[Comparison Operators]**
 **Example: Comparison Operators**